Project

 Explain the design of interrupt via GPIO pins more clear

-Added by Johan Henning about 1 year ago
+Added by Johan Henning almost 2 years ago

 To me the following text in the User Manual is confusing: